-In this paper we first studied the problem of estimating the expected normalized distance of two deletion channels or two insertion channels when the code is the entire space, the VT code, and the shifted VT code.
-We then studied the ML$^*$ decoder of the 1-deletion and 2-deletion channels.
-It should be noted that, we also characterized the ML$^*$ decoder for the $1\text{-}\mathsf{Ins}$ channel, where exactly 1 symbol is inserted to the transmitted word.
+In this paper, we first studied the ML$^*$ decoder of the 1-deletion and 2-deletion channels and then studied the problem of estimating the expected normalized distance of two deletion channels when the code is the entire space.
+It should be noted that we also characterized the ML$^*$ decoder for the $1\text{-}\mathsf{Ins}$ channel, where exactly 1 symbol is inserted into the transmitted word.
 When the code is the entire space, the ML$^*$ decoder of the $1\text{-}\mathsf{Ins}$ channel in almost all of the cases simply returns the channel outputs.
 In cases where the channel outputs contain an extremely long run (more then half of the word), the ML$^*$ decoder shortens it by one symbol.
 These results were proved by Ra\"{i}ssa Nataf and Tomer Tsachor for alphabet of size $q=2$~\cite{NT21}, and for any $q>2$ by Or Steiner and Michael Makhlevich~\cite{SM21}.
 While the results in the paper provide a significant contribution in the area of codes for insertions and deletions and sequence reconstruction, there are still several interesting problems which are left open.
-Some of them are summarized as follows: \begin{enumerate} \item Study the non-identical channels case.
+Some of them are summarized as follows. \begin{enumerate} \item Study the non-identical channels case.
 For example two deletion channels with different probabilities $p_1$ and $p_2$. \item Study the expected normalized distance for more than two channels, both for insertions and deletions. \item Study channels which introduce insertions, deletions, and substitutions. \item Design coding schemes as well as complexity-efficient algorithms for the ML decoder in each case. \end{enumerate}

 \appendices